AI cuts your billable hours by 25%. Who keeps the money — you or your clients?

 −$1,575,000

 Example values shown.
-Adjust the inputs on the left to see your firm.
+Adjust the inputs to see your firm.

 8 minutes, no account.

 The gain side is an upper bound.
-The model assumes outcome-priced engagements fully retain the AI productivity gain as margin.
-In practice some of that gets reinvested in delivery quality or clawed back at renewal, so the actual net effect lands at or below the number shown.
-Your firm’s break-even depends on how much pricing power you hold at renewal.
-The assessment is where you work that out.
+It assumes outcome-priced work keeps the full productivity gain as margin.
+In practice some gets reinvested in quality or clawed back at renewal, so the real effect lands at or below what’s shown.
+Your break-even depends on the pricing power you hold there.
+The Workshop is where you work that out.

 Different invoices won’t shift the mix.
 New offerings will.